 What is the Gut Microbiome?

-The human gastrointestinal (GI) tract is full of a vibrant microbial community that is ultimately responsible for linking gut activity to many other functions in the body, such as the nervous, immune, and endocrine systems.
+The gut microbiome is a vibrant microbial community located in the human gastrointestinal (GI) tract that is ultimately responsible for linking gut activity to many other functions in the body, such as the nervous, immune, and endocrine systems.
 Via the gut microbiome, mainly the lower GI tract, the human body plays host to nearly 39 trillion bacteria cells; there are about just as many bacterial cells in the body as there are human cells.1 Also known as gut microbiota, these bacteria can play multiple roles in human health, starting before birth and continuing throughout life.

 The bacteria in the gut can be defined by their relationship with their human host.
 These types of bacteria and other organisms (viruses, fungi, etc.) make up the larger microbiome.